lablup/rraft-py/README.md

 Are you interested in this project?

-The project is in need of various improvements such as code reviews, adding benchmarks, and adding missing methods.
+Currently, `rraft-py` is in need of various improvements such as code reviews, adding benchmarks, and adding missing methods.

-All kinds of contributions will be highly appreciated.
+So, All kinds of contributions will be highly appreciated.

 ### To do